Sojib11111/CodeAlpha_Web_Scraping-/README.md

 - Bar chart of top states with most bank failures
 - Line chart of yearly bank failures
 - Bar chart of top acquiring institutions
-- Histogram of fund loss distribution
-- Heatmap for missing values

 ---